Transfer Switches and Electrical Service in Evergreen, Colorado

 Why do Evergreen homes need transfer switches?

-Evergreen is in a mountain area where power outages from storms, high winds, and ice are more frequent than in the metro flatlands.
+Evergreen is in a mountain area where power outages from storms, high winds, and ice are common at this elevation.
 Xcel Energy can also de-energize lines during high fire-risk conditions.
 A manual transfer switch lets you run a generator safely without backfeeding the grid.
-Backfeeding is illegal in Colorado and dangerous to utility line workers.
+Backfeeding violates electrical code and utility rules, and it's dangerous to utility line workers.

 How much does a transfer switch cost in Evergreen?